By Xiaocao, China

 First, we must have a place only for God in our heart, not for any man, and neither should we worship nor look up to any man.

 God’s words say: “People whoshould obey God and worship Him.
 You should not exalt or look up to any person.”
 God’s words tell us that we believers in God should worship God and put God first in our hearts.
-No matter what we encounter, we should seek God’s will and think about how to satisfy and glorify God.
+No matter what we encounter, we should seek and think about how to satisfy and glorify God.
 If we can act like this, it proves that we have a place for God in our heart.
 But if we don’t seek God’s will when encountering things but always consult others, attaching much importance to others’ opinions, then it means that we see people as greater than God in our hearts, and that we are actually worshiping man and looking up to man.
 Just like when the came to work, many Jewish people went to ask the chief priests and Pharisees whether the Lord Jesus was the Messiah; when the Pharisees denied the Lord Jesus’ identity and even judged and condemned His work, those Jewish people blindly listened to them without any intention of seeking the way of the Lord Jesus, thus losing His salvation in the end; meanwhile, there were some other people who, unlike those Jewish people, chose to listen to the Lord Jesus’ words and utterances with a humble heart when the Lord Jesus was preaching and thus got the enlightenment of the Holy Spirit.
 Take Peter as an example.
 When he heard that the Lord Jesus was preaching the of the heavenly kingdom and could bestow the way of life to man, he abandoned everything to follow the Lord; finally he was enlightened by the Holy Spirit and recognized that the Lord Jesus was the Messiah.
 Although during that time, he also had heard the condemnations and slanders against the Lord from the Pharisees, he didn’t blindly listen to them but still wholeheartedly followed the Lord Jesus.
 This is truly exalting God as great.

 And now look at us believers today: When faced with problems or difficulties, some of us prefer to rely on the people we admire and worship.
 The most obvious manifestation is that we worship and follow the pastors and elders who are familiar with the Scripture and can talk about some profound theological knowledge.
 When faced with big events like getting married, having kids, buying a house, or finding a job, we tend to seek the pastors for advice; yet there are also some who can pray to God and rely on God when they are faced with the same situation, because they believe in the Lord’s words, “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you: For every one that asks receives; and he that seeks finds; and to him that knocks it shall be opened” (Matthew 7:7–8).
 They would also explore and seek with their brothers and sisters until they resolve the problem.
 Such practice is exalting God as great.